leiftiger/EG_Tools/doc/ATN_structure.md

 To summarize, when a transition can be taken, the effect is executed and then the FSM will now point to the next state the transition is connected to.

 # Object networks
-If the network is spawned by an object being interacted with by the interaction slot containing the key `ATNNetworkName`, then it will be passed two resources automatically as input by the game.
+If the network is spawned by an object being interacted with by an entity description interaction slot containing the key `ATNNetworkName`, then it will be passed two resources automatically as input by the game.
 The first resource being the `Character` that interacted with it and the second resource being the `Object` that's being interacted with.

 It's important that the order is preserved as it is uncertain how rigid these structures are, as all existing networks seem to require that structure.
 However, in certain cases, such as loot admiration, the `Object` resource is seemingly not needed, so if the network doesn't use that resource, it doesn't have to include it.